Learn how to automatically generate short Instagram videos in bulk with Creatomate's Feed and post them directly through Make (Integromat).

 We'll keep things simple in this tutorial by using this template as-is.
 But it's good to know that templates have dynamic elements that can be changed to make different videos.
 Our Questions & Quizzes template has 5 dynamic elements; Title, Shape, Question, Answer, and Video.
 In the next step, we'll create a feed using these dynamic elements.

-Now that we have a template for our videos, we’re going to create a feed.
+Now that we have a template for our videos, we're going to create a feed.
 Click Use Template at the top right of the template editor.
-Choose the Bulk Generation using Feeds option.
+Choose the Spreadsheet to Video option.
 Next, select Create new feed and click Continue.
 It'll redirect us to a new feed.

 Those five dynamic elements of our template corresponds to the columns of the feed.
 The first row is pre-filled with data from the template as an example.

 By filling out the feed with our own data, each row will get its own video.
 But before we do this, let's add a column where we can enter a caption.
 This Caption column lets us add a unique caption to each video we post with Make.
 Just click Edit Columns, + Add Column, rename it to Caption and click OK.
 It'll show up in the feed.
 Enter a caption for the first row and click Save.